 |

 This corresponding sheetmetal part got a similar flat bar with bolt holes.
 It also frames the exhaust primaries as they go down through the fender and will be part of the fender itself.
-The wheel can be seen from above, it's turned left as much as it goes, and a hump has to be made in the fender to make room for wheel to turn freely.
+The wheel can be seen from above, it's turned left as much as it goes, and a hump has to be made in the fender to make room for wheel to turn and articulate freely.

 |